fireworks

 • Parking fee proceeds are used for the care and upkeep of Fort Meigs Historic Site

-• Any vendors without invitations will be asked to leave the property.
+• Food vendors are only permitted by invitation only.
+Any vendors without invitations will be removed from the property.

 • Pets must be on a leash AT ALL TIMES.